nlmixr2/monolix2rx/README.md

     to take and put into another system (They have at least 31,558 models).

-      - Note I believe that would be dishonest in general and think a model library should only be imported from a open-source library or it should be created on its own (as we are doing in `nlmixr2lib`).
+      - While this now allows a complete import of the Monolix library, I believe our `nlmixr2lib` should only be built from imported from a open-source library or be created on its own (as we are doing in `nlmixr2lib`).

       - Please do not request direct translations of models from Monolix to our library `nlmixr2lib`; these requests will be rejected.

-If you want the model library as text files, you may be able to reach out to Lixoft and ask if they will provide them to you.
+If you want the model library as text files, you may be able to reach out to Lixoft and ask if they will provide them to you (or point to the last version that used these text files.)

 My biggest concern with this a approach is submitting Monolix models from the model library to regulatory bodies.
 For the regulators to be